- October 2023:

 In connection with an open meeting, Commissioners split 2-2 on a potential 6(b) study of large pharmacy benefits managers.
 Chair Khan and Commissioner Wilson discuss the parameters of a potential study.
 The Director of the Bureau of Economics resigns, apparently in protest over the study’s design.

-In an interview with CNBC, Chair Khan pleads for more resources and encourages Congress to tilt the playing field in the FTC’s favor: Congress should “make it easier for enforcers to act quickly, to act in a timely way, to kind of be able to pursue some of the worst violations that we’re seeing, without having to, you know, face the potential of losing significantly.”
+In an interview with CNBC, Chair Khan requests more resources and encourages Congress to tilt the playing field in the FTC’s favor: Congress should “make it easier for enforcers to act quickly, to act in a timely way, to kind of be able to pursue some of the worst violations that we’re seeing, without having to, you know, face the potential of losing significantly.”

 The FTC and DOJ jointly announce a review of the horizontal merger guidelines.
 Commissioners Wilson and Philips express support for the review but question some of the Commission’s statements, which evince hostility toward mergers generally.

-The FTC published its semiannual regulatory agenda, in which the Commission commits to exploring rulemakings for competition, as well as consumer protection, because “the case-by-case approach to promoting competition, while necessary, has proved insufficient, leaving behind a hyper-concentrated economy whose harms to American workers, consumers, and small businesses demand new approaches.”
+The FTC publishes its semiannual regulatory agenda, in which the Commission commits to exploring rulemakings for competition, as well as consumer protection, because “the case-by-case approach to promoting competition, while necessary, has proved insufficient, leaving behind a hyper-concentrated economy whose harms to American workers, consumers, and small businesses demand new approaches.”
 In her dissent, Commissioner Wilson writes that the agenda could lead to “an avalanche of problematic rulemakings.”
 In his dissent, Commissioner Phillips writes that the Commission’s “anti-growth scheme involves regulation after regulation that exceed our legal authority and would recast the FTC as a mini-Congress.”

 Representatives McMorris Rodgers and Bilirakis send a letter to Chair Khan asking her about zombie votes, communications with the White House, and numerous other topics.

-The Federal Trade Commission and the Department of Justice released a typically non-controversial fact-based report on merger activity in the economy.
+The Federal Trade Commission and the Department of Justice release a typically non-controversial fact-based report on merger activity in the economy.
 FTC Commissioner Wilson blasts the politicization of the report stating, “In their statement, Chair Khan and Commissioner Slaughter attempt to use the increase in merger filings as justification for sweeping and detrimental changes imposed on our merger review process.
 In our statement, attached, Commissioner Phillips and I explain that these recent changes are destroying the merger review framework established by Congress and displacing actual antitrust enforcement.”

 The FTC deploys its Penalty Offense Authority to notify more than 1,100 companies that they could incur significant civil penalties if the FTC determines that they made claims about money-making opportunities that run counter to prior FTC administrative orders.

-In a press release associated with an October letter signed by several Republican colleagues to the DOJ and FTC, Sen. Lee said, “When Congress gave DOJ and FTC shared merger enforcement powers under the Clayton Act, it never imagined a world in which the two agencies would apply two different legal standards—the very definition of arbitrary and capricious.
+In a press release associated with an October letter signed by several Republican colleagues to the DOJ and FTC, Sen. Lee states, “When Congress gave DOJ and FTC shared merger enforcement powers under the Clayton Act, it never imagined a world in which the two agencies would apply two different legal standards—the very definition of arbitrary and capricious.
 Sadly, thanks to Chairwoman Khan’s FTC, we live in that world now.
 It’s time for Congress to fix its century-old mistake and reconsolidate antitrust enforcement at the Department of Justice.”

 The FTC issues a report to Congress on privacy and security.
 Chair Khan states that the Commission “should approach data privacy and security protections by considering substantive limits rather than just procedural protections.”
 The dissenting commissioners contend that the majority improperly conflates privacy and antitrust and threatens to impose remedies for which it lacks statutory authority.